Skip to content

 3. GPU Performance (Compute Power) (Important)

-4. CPU Performance (Supporting Role)
+4. CPU Performance (Auxiliary Role)

-5. Storage Speed (SSD is Better than HDD)
+5. Storage Speed (SSD Better than HDD)

-What if I Don't Have a Dedicated GPU?
+What If I Don't Have a Dedicated GPU?

 • Run with Integrated Graphics and CPU: If you don't have a dedicated GPU, you can still use integrated graphics (such as Intel Iris Xe) or rely entirely on the CPU to run the model.
-However, the performance will be greatly limited.
+However, performance will be greatly limited.
 It is recommended to focus on running 7B or even smaller, highly optimized models and use technologies such as quantization to reduce resource requirements.

 How to Run Local Models?